 A UK 2.1 Bachelor degree, or equivalent.
 The degree should be in the field of social sciences, but we will actively consider significant relevant experience in lieu of this requirement.

 Months of entry

-It will provide the means for students to develop the analytical and conceptual skills necessary to understand and discuss:
+This course will provide the means for you to develop the analytical and conceptual skills necessary to understand and discuss:

-Students will also benefit from the wide range of academic resources within the School of Government and International Affairs, the Law School, the Department of Geography, and the School of Economics, Business and Finance, making the MSc Global Politics a truly unique interdisciplinary programme.
+You will also benefit from the wide range of academic resources within the School of Government and International Affairs, the Law School, the Department of Geography, and Durham University Business School, making the MSc Global Politics a truly unique interdisciplinary course.